Ask a Professor: The Fight for Full Practice Authority by Pennsylvania’s NPs

 The Promise of Expanded Practice Authority for Pennsylvania’s NPs

 One solution is to establish full practice authority (FPA), also known as full scope of practice (FSP), for Pennsylvania’s nurse practitioners.
-Such a move would follow the lead of 22 other states and the District of Columbia in reducing the barriers to NPs providing care to patients.
+Such a move would follow the lead of 27 other states and the District of Columbia in reducing barriers to NPs providing patients care.
+Pennsylvania has been pushing to ease the restrictions on its NPs for years.

-SB25 and HB100 have received vocal support from the Pennsylvania Coalition of Nurse Practitioners, the Hospital and Healthsystem Association of Pennsylvania, Geisinger Health System, Thomas Jefferson University Hospitals, the University of Pennsylvania Health System, the Lehigh Valley Health Network, and others.
+Several policy proposals have received vocal support from the Pennsylvania Coalition of Nurse Practitioners, the Hospital and Healthsystem Association of Pennsylvania, Geisinger Health System, Thomas Jefferson University Hospitals, the University of Pennsylvania Health System, the Lehigh Valley Health Network, and others.

 NPs are expertly trained to provide team-based, patient-centered care.
 In practice, this means taking a holistic approach that looks at and listens to the whole patient.
 Pennsylvania’s legislators would be wise to view their state in the same fashion.